bdurand/super_settings/README.md

 #### Caching

 When you read a setting using these methods, you are actually reading from an in memory cache.
 All of the settings are read into this local cache and the cache is checked periodically to see if it needs to be refreshed (defaults to every five seconds, but can be customized with `SuperSettings.refresh_interval`).
-When the cache does need to be refreshed, only the delta of updated records are re-read from the data store by a single background thread to minimize any load on the server.
+When the cache needs to be refreshed, only the delta of updated records are re-read from the data store by a single background thread to minimize any load on the server.

 Cache misses are also cached so that they don't add any overhead.
-Because of this, you should avoid using dynamically generated values as setting keys since this can lead to memory bloat.
+Because of this, you should avoid using dynamically generated values as keys since this can lead to memory bloat.

 ```ruby
 # BAD: this will create an entry in the cache for every id